MattMS/my-thoughts/on/describing_projects/README.md

 The "so that" part is used to justify why a person wants a feature.
 This may expose issues with the feature that lead to a better solution.

+## Decide importance of features

+Features should be given an importance in relation to the project.

+- "Must have" means the project fails without them.

+- "Should have" will not stop the project being delivered, but will be given preference if there is time.

+- "Nice to have" are unlikely to be done, but still worth noting for a future release.

 ## Define test criteria for features